Bob Kennedy (American football, born 1928)

 Robert Michael Kennedy (September 16, 1928 – July 5, 1991) was a professional American football defensive back and halfback in the All-America Football Conference (AAFC) for the Los Angeles Dons.
-He played college football at the University of North Carolina at Chapel Hill and was drafted in the eighth round of the 1949 NFL draft by the Washington Redskins.
+He played college football at the University of North Carolina at Chapel Hill and was drafted 78th overall in the eighth round of the 1949 NFL draft by the Washington Redskins.